asyncapi/website/pages/docs/tools/asyncapi-cli.md

 All releases of the CLI archived files are listed [here](https://github.com/asyncapi/cli/releases).

-Once you have downloaded the archived file, untar the it by running this command in your terminal:
+Once you have downloaded the archived file, untar it by running this command in your terminal:
 ```sh
 tar -xzf asyncapi.tar.gz
 ```